slecrom/ENS_HTS_2021/Microarrays/Microarrays.md

 # Practical 1: Analysis of microarray data

-1. Connect to Rstudio serveur of the IFB
+1. Connect to Rstudio server of the IFB
 	Look at the [tutorial on how to connect to IFB-core Rstudio server](../IFBrstudio.md) to see how to proceed.

 2. Save the working notebook in your personal environment